 Landscape

 Agricultural Land Grade

 Flooding

 Environmental Risks Air Quality

 Polluted / Industrial Areas

 Roads

 Accessibility Public Transport

 Viability Economic viability

 Assessment Site is suitable Υ

 Conclusions Site is available N

 Site is achievable ?

 Conclusions The land was announced for disposal and the existing landowner showed a willingness to work with MANP.
 The landowner was contacted, as set out in Appendix B, seeking clarification of the site area, and redevelopment options for housing and/or a new medical centre.

 MANP, CCG and the GP Surgery undertook a site visit on 27 August to assess the viability of the site as a surgery, however it was found not to be viable as such.

 The land was therefore assessed solely for a residential scheme and it had been confirmed that the former Police Station would be marketed for residential use with 40% affordable housing.

 WC comments following HRA screening request - No ecological constraints.
 Development would be acceptable.

 As the site lies within the Marlborough settlement boundary it qualified for Stage 3 assessment and was deemed suitable, available and achievable.
 The site was considered a constant across all options using the sequential approach.
 However, since then proposals for a scheme has been published and a planning application is expected in the near future.
 The land is therefore no longer available and will come forward through a planning application process.

-Site Reference and Name: 12 Land north of Barton Park Open Space
+Site Reference and N ame: 12 Land north of Barton Park Open Space

 Address / Location Land north of Manton

 Site Area; Hectares/Acres 8.9 ha

-Site Plan, showing "red line" boundary Land Registry Official copy of nite plan The number With 1980 Convent Bury man primaries WITH 1980 South 1980 should from 1980 Administrative and With 1980 Administrative and With 1980 The number of the plan The number
+Site Plan, showing "red line" boundary Land Registry Official copy of Difficial copy of

 Photograph of site Not provided

 Planning policy references N/A

 SHLAA / HELAA status N/A

 Short description of site, Opportunities, Amount of development possible.
 The site was offered on the basis of 50% affordable housing, no access had been secured for the site but a medical centre and sports facilities would be considered.
-DROUGH AREA NEIGHBOURHOOD PLAN: SITE ASSESSMENT REPORT
+OUGH AREA NEIGHBOURHOOD PLAN: FINAL SITE ASSESSMENT REPORT

 SCORING

 Jooking

-Meeting Community Needs Housing
+Meeting Housing

-Parking N/A
+Community Needs Parking N/A

 Leave blank if not applicable Medical Centre

 Sports Pitches

 Cemetery N/A

 Preshute School Site N/A

 Environmental Ecology

 Impact AONB

 SSSI

 Heritage

 Landscape

 Agricultural Land Grade

-Environmental Risks Flooding
+Flooding

-Air Quality
+Environmental Risks Air Quality

 Polluted / Industrial Areas

-Accessibility Roads
+Roads

-Public Transport
+Accessibility Public Transport

 Viability Economic viability

 Assessment Site is suitable N

-Conclusions Site is available Υ
+Conclusions Site is available Y

 Site is achievable N

-Conclusions The landowners responded to the Call for Sites letter included in Appendix B making the site, as shown on the 'Site Plan' above, available for residential development and offering negotiation for a medical centre and sports facilities.
-No access to the site had been secured.
-The site does not lie adjacent to the Marlborough settlement boundary and has not been considered for residential development.
+Conclusions The landowners responded to the Call for Appendix B making the site, as shown or for residential development and offering and sports facilities.
+No access to the site.
+The site does not lie adjacent to the Marl and has not been considered for residential. n the 'Site Plan' above, available negotiation for a medical centre e had been secured.

-Site Reference and Name: 13 Land at Kelham Gardens
+Site Reference and Na ame: 13 Land at Kelham Gardens

 Address / Location Land at Kelham Gardens

 Site Area; Hectares/Acres 0.1 Ha

-Site Plan, showing "red line" boundary Constitution of the state of th
+Site Plan, showing "red line" boundary

 Photograph of site Not provided

 Planning policy references CP1 -Settlement Strategy CP14 -Spatial Strategy for Marlborough Community Area CP50 -Biodiversity and Geodiversity CP51 -Landscape CP52 -Green Infrastructure CP55 -Air Quality Management Area CP67 -Flood Risk Zone 2 or 3 AT24 -Riverside walks in Marlborough and Pewsey

 SHLAA / HELAA status Part of the site: